 Historians now recognise small boats as far more important to world history than was once assumed: theories of past migration long relied on ‘land bridges’ by which early peoples walked between landmasses.
 Only recently have our most distant ancestors been revealed as more sophisticated seafarers than our ground-based society had imagined.
 There is growing evidence that, later (although still when the wheel was a barely functional technology), vast trade networks were plied in dugout canoes; these spanned regions from the Caribbean to Nova Scotia and the Great Lakes.
 Yet, like the seafaring of our earliest ancestors, their existence was long denied by writers who assumed that small-boat stories could only be footnotes to the real histories.
 Today, marginalised stories play out once again in the small boats that carry migrants and refugees on convoluted voyages from Venezuela to Haiti, or Syria to northern Europe.

 This book is the story of a journey around the Atlantic in search of the lost and living histories of small vessels.
 Beginning among the currachs and hookers of Atlantic Ireland, it travels north via the sixareens of Shetland and Faroese trybekkur to the kayaks, umiaks and birchbark canoes of Greenland and Atlantic Canada.
 Then, approaching the opposite end of the gulf stream from its starting point, the book explores the Dories of Maine, immortalised by the art of Winslow Homer, and the diverse pirogues and skiffs of the Carolinas and Caribbean, which mixed the influence of Arctic and African styles in some of the most eclectic and revealing vessels on earth.
-From Rachel Carson’s voyages along the coast of Maine, to Kamau Brathwaite’s water-borne views of Barbados, thinkers from each region provide ideas and perspectives that reveal the history, natural history and politics of worldviews from within the wave.
+From the centrality of canoes to first nations’ thought, to Rachel Carson’s inspiration on voyages along the coast of Maine, to the water-borne views of Barbados and Martinique in Kamau Brathwaite and Edouard Glissant, thinkers from each region provide ideas and perspectives that reveal the history and philosophy of worldviews from within the wave.

 The journey finds traditions of the everyday boats that made island societies viable; it recounts tales of exceptional small boats that crossed oceans or made first contact between societies; it invesitgates why some boats, such as the Galway Hooker, have found new niches in the modern world while others, such as the closely related Bád Iomartha, face extinction.
 It explores the worlds of today’s leisure boats, in which the traditions of the Greenland kayak and the rowing skiff inspire some of the fastest growing outdoor pursuits on the planet; and it raises the contemporary histories of migration, in which small boats are once again the vessels of last resort for those displaced by our fractured politics.
 The journey places water at the centre of culture; it offers unique perspectives on the nature of island living and the island nature of Atlantic societies such as Britain and the Caribbean.
 It shows how Atlantic littorals have been geographic units of far more historic significance than any nation or continent.